 If you’d rather skip the groups and take things at your own pace, you can definitely visit the lake on your own.
 Just keep in mind that it’ll cost a bit more, and by “more,” we mean there’s quite a noticeable difference.

-One option is to take a shared van (colectivo) from Cusco to Mollepata.
-It costs about 20 soles (around USD 5), and you can catch one at the Arcopata station.
-Once you’re in Mollepata, you’ll need to find another ride to Soraypampa.
+One option is to take a shared van (Colectivo) from Cusco to Mollepata.
+It costs about 20 soles (around USD 5) one way, and you can catch one at the Arcopata street.
+The car trip lasted 03:30 hrs.
+Once you’re in Mollepata main square, you’ll take another ride to Soraypampa; located 24 km north of Mollepata.
+The car trip lasts 01 hour more and cost around 10 soles (USD 3)

-Another option is to grab a taxi straight to Soraypampa from the same station.
-This can cost up to 200 soles (USD 50), but if you’re traveling with friends, you can split the cost.
+Another option is to grab a taxi straight to Soraypampa from the same Arcopata street.
+This can cost up to 200 soles one way (USD 50), but if you’re traveling with friends, you can split the cost.
 The big advantage is that you can leave later than a group tour and won’t have to wait around for others.
-But if you want to make the most of your day, it’s still a good idea to head out as early as possible.
+But if you want to make the most of your day, it’s still a good idea to head out as early as possible, like 04 am.

 ›› Pro Tip: If you’re going on your own, make sure you’re acclimated to the altitude and bring cash for food and the entrance fee.

-Once you’ve picked your transportation or tour, you’ll be traveling about 120 kilometers from Cusco.
+Once you’ve picked your transportation or tour, you’ll be traveling about 120 kilometers from Cusco to Mollepata main square.
 It’s a 3-hour ride where you’ll pass through charming Andean villages like Limatambo and Mollepata.
-From Mollepata, the adventure continues!
+From Mollepata, you will go to Soraypampa camp zone walking or by car (01 hour trip).
+Since Soraypampa, you'll climb to Lake Humantay in an hour of hiking.

-The trail from Soraypampa to the lagoon is 2 kilometers uphill and can take anywhere from one to two hours, depending on your pace and fitness level.
+Whether through a travel agency or alone, the trail from Soraypampa to the lagoon is 2 kilometers uphill, and the hike can take anywhere from one to two hours, depending on your pace and fitness level.
 You’ll be climbing to 4,200 meters above sea level, so it’s a bit of a challenge!

 If you’re used to hiking at high altitudes, you can absolutely do this on your own.
 But if you’re not, it’s a good idea to book a tour in advance so you can have a guide and support along the way.